cionx/solutions-structure-and-interpretation-of-computer-programs/2_building_abstractions_with_data/2.3_symbolic_data/exercise_2.60.md

 The implementation for `element-of-set? x set` didn’t change.
 But the procedure will now take longer, since we might need to compare the element `x` with the same value multiple times.
-We cannot estimate the run time of `elements-of-set?` in terms of the number of elements of the represented set anymore, since there is no limit to the number of duplicate entries.
+We cannot express the running time of `elements-of-set?` in terms of the number of elements of the represented set anymore, since there is no limit to the number of duplicate entries.

-The implementation of `adjoin-set` is now $Θ(1)$ instead of the previous $Θ(n)$.
+The implementation of `adjoin-set` is now $Θ(1)$ instead of the previous $O(n)$.

 The implementation for `intersection-set` didn’t change, but it will become slower because `element-of-set?` became slower.
-As before, we cannot estimate the run time anymore.
+As before, we cannot estimate the running time anymore, as it depends on the degree of duplication.

-The procedure `union-set` will now be faster for smaller lists, but will become slower for many repeated elements.
+The procedure `union-set` will now be faster, and now takes $Θ(n)$.
-As before, we cannot estimate the run time anymore.

-This representation for sets may be useful in situations where we have far more insertions or unions than lookups or intersections, or when we have only a relatively low chance for duplicate entries.
+This new representation for sets may be useful in situations in which we have far more insertions or unions than lookups or intersections, or in which we have only a relatively low chance for duplicate entries.